 ABOVE: TURKMEN MAIN CARPET, Igdir or Ogurjali tribe, "C-gul" type, 18th century.
 Among the very best of this type, this rare carpet is noted for its spacious composition of serrated medallions arranged in diagonal rows.
 A deep green dye in some of them adds another special aspect to the overall high standard of the carpet.

-Rare nim (small) suzani from Shakhrizyabs in the region of Samarkand, Uzbekistan, c 1800.
-Delicate silk embroidery on fine purple silk ground.
+ABOVE: Fine nim (small) suzani from Shakhrizyabs in the region of Samarkand, Uzbekistan, c 1800.
+Delicate silk embroidery on purple silk ground.
 The size is 52 x 60 inches and is in excellent condition with only minor breaks and old mends.
 All sides are wrapped with the original red-white silk ikat.
 The back is missing.
 Published in ATLANTIC COLLECTIONS, Philadelphia, ICOC, 1996.

 TIMURI, khorjin face with elaborate brocaded finihes, desirable design type,circa 1875, 23 x 24 inches.